peteroupc/html3dutil/doc/H3DU.Mesh.md

 ### H3DU.Mesh#recalcTangents()

 Recalculates the tangent and bitangent vectors for triangles in this mesh.
-Tangent and bitangent vectors are required for normal mapping (bump mapping) to work.
 This method only has an effect if this mesh includes normals and texture coordinates.

 #### Return Value